semantic-machines/v-storage/README.md

 A: The library returns `StorageResult::Error` for network issues.
 Implement retry logic in your application.

 **Q: Should I use LMDB or MDBX?**
 A: MDBX is a modern fork of LMDB with improved performance, better reliability, and additional features.
 For new projects, MDBX is recommended.
 LMDB remains supported for compatibility with existing systems.
+Both support zero-copy operations with identical API.

+**Q: What are the performance optimizations?**
+A: The library includes several optimizations:
+- Zero-copy reads using `Cow<[u8]>` for LMDB/MDBX (avoid data copying when possible)
+- Direct byte conversion for primitive types without intermediate buffer allocation
+- Transaction-based API for efficient batch operations
+- Unified interface allows code reuse between LMDB and MDBX

 ---

-**Built with ❤️ for the Veda platform**